-We recommend that you read through the instruction sheets in advance of the practical (they are all available on the website at www.materials.ox.ac.uk/teaching/ug/ugpracticals.html).
+We recommend that you read through the instruction sheets in advance of the practical (they are all available on the website at www.materials.ox.ac.uk/teaching/ug/ugpracticals.html) as well as on Canvas.
 Do make sure that by a combination of the briefing and the instruction sheets you understand what is required for each specific experiment.
-If you have any doubts, please ask the SD when s/he is present during the practical.
+If you have any doubts, please ask the SD when they are present during the practical.